An-anonymous-coder/Open-Source-Everything/FAQ.md

 # Why did you move this project from GitHub to GitLab?

 I accidentally deleted the GitHub repository, and I needed somewhere to quickly get the project back up, in case GitHub couldn't restore it.
 GitHub requires a paid account to be able to restore deleted repositories, so it was a gamble whether GitHub support would bend the rules a bit.
 Thankfully, they were able to recover the project, at the cost of it falsely being marked as a fork of a different user, who had previously forked my project.
 GitLab seemed like a good choice since it is open source and hosts a lot of other big open source projects, but it may be moved to Codeberg in the future, due to some security concerns.

+# Why are some adult content software suggestions included?

+The goal of Open Source Everything is to provide the best open source options for *everything*, and this is one of very few lists that made the decision to include an adult content section.
+This is kept minimal, and I will rarely ever make changes to it.
+If you aren't alright with this, it's easy enough to ignore, or make your own list that excludes it.